jungjuseong/RokitEngine/docs/pipeline.md

 ====
 This document serves as an overview of how the slicing process works from front to back.

 There are 5 main stages involved in slicing an object.
 Not all of them are executed strictly in sequence though.
-To reduce memory overhead and improve multi-threaded performance, CuraEngine executes some of these steps in a producer-consumer pattern: One thread produces data in an earlier stage that is consumed by another thread computing a later stage at the same time.
+To reduce memory overhead and improve multi-threaded performance, OrganRegenEngine executes some of these steps in a producer-consumer pattern: One thread produces data in an earlier stage that is consumed by another thread computing a later stage at the same time.

 [Slicing](slicing.md)
 ----